wenbo5565/AppliedProject_TrafficSignClassifier/ProjectWriteUp.md

 ![Normalized][image7]

+In addition, I also tried convert the color image to grayscale image but this doesn't improve model's performance.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.